-6.5 Clean-up redemption at the option of the Issuer
+6.5 Clean-up Redemption Option at the option of the Issuer

-Subject to Condition 6.8, if at any time after the Issue Date 75 per cent. or more of the aggregate principal amount of the Notes originally issued (and, for these purposes, any Further Notes issued pursuant to Condition 14 will be deemed to have been originally issued) has been purchased and cancelled, then the Issuer may, at its option, and having given not less than 15 nor more than 30 days' notice to the Noteholders in accordance with Condition 12 (which notice shall be irrevocable and shall specify the date fixed for redemption), redeem the remaining Notes in whole, but not in part, at any time at an amount equal to their principal amount together with unpaid interest accrued to (but excluding) the date of redemption.
+Subject to Condition 6.9 below, if, at any time after the Issue Date, 75 per cent. or more of the aggregate principal amount of the Notes originally issued (for these purposes, taking into consideration any adjustment for effect of the statutory write-down tool pursuant to Condition 20) (and, for these purposes, any Further Notes issued pursuant to Condition 14 will be deemed to have been originally issued) has been purchased and cancelled pursuant to Conditions 6.7 and 6.8, then the Issuer may, at its option and having given not less than 15 nor more than 30 days' notice to the Noteholders (which notice shall, subject to Condition 6.9, be irrevocable and which shall specify the date fixed for redemption), redeem the remaining Notes in whole but not in part, at any time at an amount equal to their outstanding principal amount together with unpaid interest accrued to (but excluding) the date of redemption (the "Clean-Up Redemption Date").
+Any such redemption of the Notes shall take place on the Clean-up Redemption Date together with interest accrued to (but excluding) the Clean-up Redemption Date.

-Upon the expiry of such notice, the Issuer shall, subject to Condition 6.8, redeem the Notes.
+Upon the expiry of the notice referred to above the Issuer shall, subject to Condition 6.9, redeem the Notes.